-Hekmatyar against Closure of Taliban office in Qatar
+Hekmatyar against Closure of Taliban Office in Qatar

-Alwaght- A senior Afghan politician has opposed the bid to close the Taliban office in Qatar as he insisted that his party supports the legitimate demands of the group.
+Alwaght- A senior Afghan politician and warlord has opposed the bid to close the Taliban office in Qatar as he insisted that his party supports the legitimate demands of the group.

 The leader of Hezb-e-Islami Gulbuddin Hekmatyar expressed opposition to the closure during a meeting with the trial elders of Hood Khel in his office on Sunday.